After a competitive review process, the following organizations were awarded grants during the 2022 Request for Applications cycle.

 With NAAF funding, IFAI will provide outreach to Native producers and Tribes as they host policy roundtables across Indian Country in unison with the Native Farm Bill Coalition to identify the needs of Producers and Tribes.
 As needs are identified, IFAI will work diligently to have this information represented in the upcoming Farm Bill.

 18. Island Mountain Community Development Financial Institution

 Island Mountain Community Development Financial Institution addresses Agri-business needs by utilizing strategies to deal with sustainable developmental issues.
-From NAAF funding, Island Mountain Community Development Financial Institution will provide growth capital and development services to build and sustain the operations of Native ranchers and producers.
-They will also Provide emergency loan funds, educational conservation activities related to climate-related disasters, and focus on responsive action for tribal farmers and ranchers facing climate impacts.
+With NAAF funding, Island Mountain Community Development Financial Institution will provide growth capital and development services to build and sustain the operations of Native ranchers and producers.
+They will also provide emergency load funds, educational conservation activities related to climate-related disasters and focus on responsive action for tribal farmers and ranchers facing climate impacts.

 19. Kalispel Indian Community of the Kalispel Reservation

 The Kalispel Agricultural Enterprises Enhancement Project will ensure the efficient management of ongoing agricultural initiatives; expand training opportunities for Tribal and community members in food processing and agricultural production; and provide agribusiness workshops for existing community producers and those interested in the industry.

 The Hoopa Value-Added Producers Program will support tribal beginning farmers and ranchers in furthering their agricultural businesses on and off the Hoopa Reservation through technical assistance, equipment purchases, food safety workshops, and tribal food code certifications.